Dreaker75/re-emerald/FUTURE_PLANS.md

 ### Important: Keep in mind that everything in this file is subject to change at any point.
 A feature being here doesn't mean it's guaranteed to happen.

 ## Features for Alpha release
- - Strength boulders will remain in their place once the puzzle has been solved
+ - Make Fly usable from the PokeNav map and allow flying to every location, not just towns
- - Make Fly usable from the PokeNav map
+ - Make Teleport work like the old Fly
  - Updated Battle Frontier prizes and BP economy
  - Bag expansion: Make it possible to store at least 1 of each item in the bag, and up to 999 of each item in a single slot
  - Update Battle Tent rewards